Tanyyy-27/MedilQ/README.md

 database/medical_store.sql
 ```

-Create a new database and execute the SQL script to generate all required tables.
+Create a new database and execute the SQL script to generate all required tables and initialize the application database.

 ---